 Easy as 1, 2, 3!
 That Brazilian Carrot Cake…Have you tried it yet?
+This is my grandma’s recipe, so while you may want to deviate from it and use different flours and oils, just know it may not taste the same.
 People ask about the difference between and American style carrot cake and a Brazilian style, and the difference is the Brazilian version is a lot simpler.
 No walnuts, no spices, but to a Brazilian it is the best tasting cake!
-We also eat it without any frosting or only with a chocolate frosting, which can be prepared several ways.
+We also eat it without any frosting or only with a chocolate “sauce”, which can be prepared several ways.

 BRAZILIAN CARROT CAKE

-- 3-4 large carrots, peeled and thinly sliced
+- 3-4 large carrots, raw, peeled and sliced

 - 4 eggs